philjestin/Daedalus/README.md

 fly deploy
 ```

 Configuration is in `fly.toml`.
-Uploads are persisted via a mounted volume.
+Data is persisted via a mounted volume.

 ## Environment Variables